dotenv-vault

 Automatic yes to prompts.
 Assume yes to all prompts and run non-interactively.

-$ npx dotenv-vault pull -y
+$ npx dotenv-vault@latest pull -y

 open